 Brokerage Firms as Investment Advisors

-Brokerage firms can act as financial and investment advisors.
+According to Investopedia, some of the best stock websites and brokerage firms can also act as financial and investment advisors.
 In this role, the firm studies the client's immediate financial needs and long-term financial goals.
 The firm devises a plan of action, advising the client on which stocks that he should buy or sell.
 The brokerage firm leaves the final choice up to the client.
 For this service, clients are usually charged a fee.

 Brokerage Firms as Client Representatives